FDMediagroep/webwriter-plugins/README.md

 1. Clone `NPWriter`: `https://github.com/Infomaker/NPWriter.git`
 1. Clone FDMediagroep `webwriter-plugins` A.K.A. `NPWriterDevKit`: `https://gitlab.fdmg.org/devops/webwriter-plugins`
 1. Use branch `develop` on `webwriter-plugins`
-1. Copy `webwriter-plugins/writer-fd-dev.json` to `NPWriter/server/config` manually or...
-  * Run `gulp local-config-generate` in the `webwriter-plugins` to have it done for your.
-  * However it does expect both `NPWriter` and `webwriter-plugins` folder to be on the same level.
+1. Run `gulp local-config-generate` in the `webwriter-plugins` to generate the local config file.
+Make sure `NPWriter` folder is on the same level as `webwriter-plugins`.
 1. Getting started guide: https://infomaker.github.io/NPWriterDevelopers/getting-started/
 1. Install NodeJS 6.9.1 or later
   1. For Windows: Install Visual Studio 2013 Express first